What is a benchmark?

 Numerous other equity indexes have been designed to track the performance of various market sectors and segments.
 Because stocks trade on open exchanges and prices are public, the major indexes are maintained by publishing companies like Dow Jones and the Financial Times, or the stock exchanges.

 Fixed income securities do not trade on open exchanges, and bond prices are therefore less transparent.
 As a result, the most commonly used indexes are those created by large broker-dealers that buy and sell bonds, including Bloomberg Barclays Capital (which now also manages the indexes originally created by Lehman Brothers), Citigroup, J.P.
 Morgan, and BofA Merrill Lynch.
-Widely known indexes include the Bloomberg Barclays U.S. Aggregate Bond Index, tracking the largest bond issuers in the U.S., and the Bloomberg Barclays Global Aggregate Bond Index, which tracks the largest bond issuers globally.
+Widely known indexes include the Bloomberg Barclays U.S. Aggregate Bond Index, which tracks the largest bond issuers in the U.S., and the Bloomberg Barclays Global Aggregate Bond Index, which tracks the largest bond issuers globally.

 Actually, bond firms have created dozens of indexes, providing a benchmark for virtually any bond market exposure an investor might want.
 New indexes are often created as investor interest grows in different types of portfolios.
 For example, as investor demand for emerging market debt grew, J.P.
 Morgan created its Emerging Markets Bond Index in 1992 to provide a benchmark for emerging market portfolios.

 Indexes also exist for other asset classes, including real estate and commodities, and these may be of particular interest to investors concerned about inflation.
 A couple of examples are the Dow Jones U.S. Select Real Estate Investment Trust (REIT) Index and the Bloomberg Commodity Index.